kyrylo/pry-theme/README.md

 -------

-* Thanks to [banister][johndogg] for bringing the plugin in masses and contributing a bunch of themes.
+* Thanks to [banister][johndogg] for bringing the plugin in masses and contributing a bunch of themes;
+* Thanks to Karandashev for "Puzzle" font;
+* Thanks to Creatica for "Dited" font.

 License
 -------